tlepple/iceberg-intro-workshop/README.md

 # print out the dataframe in this cli
 transactionsDF.show()

-# Create a new table called 'icecatalog.icecatalog.transactions' from this DataFrame
+# Append these transactions to the table we created in an earlier step `icecatalog.icecatalog.transactions`
 transactionsDF.writeTo("icecatalog.icecatalog.transactions").append()

 # stop the sparkSession